Real French Conversation about Christmas Gifts (FR/EN Subs)

 For example, for bags, I find that you can also get good deals on second-hand bags.
 There are bag brands where new bags can cost €400 and second-hand bags can cost €200.

 It's still a very nice gift, but it's true that it can make people happy.
-It's the same debate about...
-I know I've taken advantage of the sales to buy gifts for friends, including clothes that cost maybe, I don't know, a sweater that normally cost €80.
+It's a bit like the debate about...
+I know I've taken advantage of sales to buy gifts for friends, including clothes that cost maybe, I don't know, a sweater that normally cost €80.

 It was €40 during the sales.
 I'd already taken advantage of it and it's true that I felt a little embarrassed.
 I thought "oh, I'm buying a present...".